shizacat/shanno/README.md

 Branches:
 - master - this current stable version;
 - dev - development branch.
-He contants current new future.
+It contains current new future.

 Then from root directory you create docker image and run him.